SouhailRAZZOUK/majestic-waffle/README.md

 ## Usage

-Inorder to include any needed control in your app, you have to follow these steps
+Inorder to include any needed control in your app, you have to follow these steps after calling WinJS in your app.

 1. Add a script tag where the `src` attribut points to the script of the desired control: